 One thing you want to avoid here is to seem as if you are just using this paralegal position as a stepping stone to becoming a lawyer.
-In my days as a paralegal manager, the last thing I wanted to hear as an answer was “Because I think being a paralegal will help prepare me for law school.”
-If I got that answer, I would usually pass on that candidate.
-As a manager, I don’t want to spend the next two years training someone who is going to leave in 2-3 years to go to law school.
+In my days as a paralegal manager, the last thing I wanted to hear as an answer was: “because I think being a paralegal will help prepare me for law school.”
+If I got that answer, I would usually take a pass on that candidate.
+As a law firm manager, no one wants to spend the next two years training someone who is going to leave in 2-3 years to go to law school.

 3. Why should we choose you?

 Use this interview question to let some of your personality shine through.
 This is a question that you are going to encounter in just about every job interview.
-Having a short, snappy answer prepared is integral to ensuring that they actually do choose you.
 Be honest, highlight your skills, and remark on how much you enjoy the work.
-If they get the sense that you are actually energized by the work you do, they are more likely to choose you over other candidates with equal skills and experience.
+If they get the sense that you are energized by the work you do, they are more likely to choose you over other candidates with equal skills and experience.

 4. Are you a skilled organizer?

 Organization is perhaps the most important skill that a paralegal can have.
-If you took a certification course or received a degree for this career, you probably took a class that taught you how to start and maintain an organizational system.
+If you took a paralegal certification course or received a degree for this career, you probably took a class that taught you how to start and maintain an organizational system.
 Don’t be afraid to talk about instances in which your organization skills have increased the efficiency of or solved a problem for another firm or employer.
 Proving that you know how to keep both paper and digital data properly organized will make you an asset.